Recruiters: Working with me

 For me personally, I have spent a decade now proving that I have the technical aptitude to get the job done.
 If that is in question then you can always look at my prior work, talk to a long list of references that I have and also look at open source work.
 In the last 10 years, I have done well over 10,000 hours1 of development.
 No, I am not the best at knowledge retention but I have learned to teach or re-teach myself things at an extraordinary pace.

 If testing applicants is a must for your position then please pass me up.
 You will waste both of our time.
-Feel free to ask questions about my skills but I will by no means take a timed test to prove anything to your or the employer.
+Feel free to ask questions about my skills but I will by no means take a timed test to prove anything.
+Technical discussions are welcomed.

 1 The 10,000 hours is in reference to the book Outliers: The Story of Success by Malcolm Gladwell where he presents the theory that a person becomes an expert in an area after 10,000 hours of practicing the subject matter.